0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ### Webclient Attack
 - Requirements:
   - On a Domain Controller to have the LDAP server signing not enforced (default value)
-  - On a Domain Controller to have the LDAPS channel binding not required (default value)
   - Able to add new machines accounts (default value this quota is 10)
   - On the network, machines with WebClient running (some OS version had this service running by default or use the webclient starting trick from DTMSecurity)
   - A DNS record pointing to the attacker’s machine (By default authenticated users can do this)
 - https://www.bussink.net/rbcd-webclient-attack/
+- The blog says this is a requirement but it isn't "On a Domain Controller to have the LDAPS channel binding not required (default value)" if you create the user yourself and use the ```--escalate-user``` flag.

 #### Check who can add computers to the domain
 ```